Almost 99% of rank-and-file Garda vote no confidence in Commissioner Drew Harris

 Taoiseach Leo Varadkar and Minister for Justice Helen McEntee have continued to express confidence in the garda boss throughout the balloting process.

+After the ballot, Ms McEntee made clear Mr Harris has the “full support” of the Government.

+A statement from the Department of Justice said: “Minister McEntee believes the commissioner’s leadership and commitment is evident in the significant progress being made across a range of areas, including tackling organised crime, domestic abuse and many other issues.”

-Commissioner Harris and minister McEntee are both due to attend a conference organised by the Association of Garda Superintendents in Co Kildare on Wednesday afternoon when they are expected to respond to the ballot outcome.
+Commissioner Harris and minister McEntee are both due to attend a conference organised by the Association of Garda Superintendents in Co Kildare on Wednesday afternoon.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video